EliottJaquierEdu/ROR/doc/doc.md

 - Manages grade calculations and aggregations
 - Provides methods for viewing grades by term and subject
 - Calculates various types of averages
+- Handles grade filtering for failed school years

+#### Grade Filtering System
+The system implements a sophisticated filtering mechanism to handle grades from failed school years:

+1. **Time-Based Filtering**
+   - Grades are filtered based on their `effective_date`
+   - School year dates are defined by constants:
+     ```ruby
+     SCHOOL_YEAR_START_MONTH = 9  # September
+     SCHOOL_YEAR_END_MONTH = 8    # August
+     ```

+2. **Grade Categories**
+   - `applicable_grades`: Grades outside the failed school year period
+   - `failed_period_grades`: Grades from the failed school year period
+   - All calculations (averages, etc.) use only applicable grades

+3. **Failed Year Detection**
+   - Uses the new vs old school class year to determine the date range
+   - Only considers the most recent failed year (if a student fail in it's second year, his first year grade needs to remain)

+4. **Visual Representation**
+   - Applicable grades are displayed normally
+   - Failed period grades are shown with reduced opacity (to show visually that they are no longer applicable, but remains for a full historical purpose)
+   - All averages exclude grades from the failed period

+This system ensures that:
+- Grades from failed years don't affect current performance metrics
+- Historical data is preserved but visually distinguished
+- Calculations accurately reflect current academic standing
+- The system maintains data integrity while providing clear visual feedback

 ### WeeklySchedulable
 This concern provides helper methods for handling week-based date ranges.